 Milestone C Topics

 There are a lot of topics that need to be addressed during a Milestone C Review.
 These topics should be relevant to the decision to enter into production.
+Approval of Milestone C depends on specific criteria defined and included in the Milestone B Acquisition Decision Memorandum (ADM).
 Topics that should be addressed during a Milestone C Review include:

 - Entrance / Exit criteria